Jaredhdev/SMSReminders/README.md

    ```
 7. Copy the forwarding URL and append /sms to the end of it.
 8. Paste the URL into the Twilio console under the Messaging section.
+9. Send a text message to your Twilio number to test it out!